Kanalkampf: German strategy

 Göring and OKL intended to strike at the RAF and establish air superiority, if not air supremacy, made clear in Göring's 30 June directive.
 Göring hoped that a victory in the air battle would preclude an invasion of Britain by persuading the Churchill Government to negotiate peace with Germany.
 This was most evident during a conference in Berlin on 31 July when Hitler outlined Operation Sea Lion and its objectives.
 No Luftwaffe representative was present and Göring ignored summonses by Hitler to conferences aimed and inter-service co-operation.
 While the army and navy made tentative steps towards an amphibious assault, OKL was engaged in an internal debate about which targets should be attacked to attain control of the air as quickly as possible.
 Though Göring's directive mentioned cutting off British supplies, he referred to shipping.
 On 11 July, the Chief of the Luftwaffe General Staff, Hans Jeschonnek, ordered that coastal shipping should be attacked as a prelude to the main battle against the RAF and its infrastructure.
 The Luftflotte commanders, Hugo Sperrle and Albert Kesselring, had already begun coastal operations as the indecision of OKL had left them with little else to do.

 OKL decided to pursue coastal targets because these were easier to find than targets inland.
 The Royal Air Force (RAF) would suffer a higher degree of attrition in comparison to fighting over land, since they would be fighting over an area which would be strongly contested by the bulk of its opponent.
 RAF pilots that abandoned their aircraft over water would face the same peril as their German counterparts; the RAF lacked an air-sea rescue service, unlike the Luftwaffe.
-It was also desirable to eliminate the English Channel as supply route to Greater London via the Thames Estuary.
+It was also desirable to eliminate the English Channel as a supply route to Greater London via the Thames Estuary.
 Shipping could travel north of Scotland but it would slow the supply of materials for the British war effort.
 Dowding preferred the navy to re-route its convoys to ease the burden on his forces.
 German intentions were exploitative at first but evolved into dual purpose operations—to close the Channel to shipping and draw Fighter Command into combat.

-Luftflotte 2 and Luftflotte 3 (Air Fleets 2 and 3) sent small numbers of bombers against British sea communications, attacking ships and laying mines.
+Luftflotte 2 and Luftflotte 3 sent small numbers of bombers against British sea communications, attacking ships and laying mines.
 In July, the Luftwaffe transferred air units to the European coast from Hamburg to Brest in Brittany on the French Atlantic coast.
 By 17 July, the two air fleets had reached their intended strength for operations against southern England and the Midlands, with 1,200 medium bombers, 280 dive-bombers, 760 single-engine fighters, 220 twin-engine fighters, 50 long-range reconnaissance aircraft (90 of the medium bombers could fly bomber-reconnaissance sorties against shipping and ports) and 90 short-range reconnaissance aircraft.
 Luftflotte 5 in Norway, with 130 medium bombers, 30 twin-engine fighters and 30 long-range reconnaissance aircraft, exerted an indirect effect on the Kanalkampf, by making the RAF keep fighters in the north.